Warning: Your session is about to expire due to inactivity.

 Choosing images for Your Postcard

-You also need to choose images that are authentic to your brand while also reflecting who your audience is.
+You also need to choose images that are authentic to your brand while reflecting who your audience is.
+This will generate a more positive experience for your audience, thus generating a better response rate.

 Consider including images of people that reflect your target demographic while also evoking the emotion you want your audience to have when taking you up on your offer.

-Don’t Forget the Copy in Your Postcard Design
+Carefully Consider the Copy in Your Postcard Design

 Include a Compelling Call to Action